pravsemilo/rust-notes/doc.rust-lang.org/Rust_By_Example/Modules.md

 # Modules
-* Rust provides a powerful module system that can be used to hierarchically split code in logical units (modules) and manager visibility (public / private) between them.
+* Rust provides a powerful module system that can be used to hierarchically split code in logical units (modules) and manage visibility (public / private) between them.
 * A module is a collection of items : functions, structs, traits, `impl` blocks and even other modules.
 ## Visibility
 * By default, items in a module have private visibility.